ngernest/mica/README.md

 let () = T.run_tests ()
 ```

+A minimum working example of how to use Mica can be found in the [`bin`](./bin) subdirectory.
+Also, the [case studies](#case-studies) section of this README contains many more examples!

 ## Compilation notes
 There is a known issue with Ppxlib ([#338](https://github.com/ocaml-ppx/ppxlib/issues/338), [#342](https://github.com/ocaml-ppx/ppxlib/issues/342)) which causes Ppxlib to error when Dune is promoting changes (i.e. after one runs `dune build --auto-promote`, during which Dune inserts the code derived by Mica into the source file).